Farnborough Afghan family appeal - Thank You!!

 Normally, the Club carries out collections during December to raise funds for deserving causes.
 We have two ways of collecting - through our street and our static collections.
 Covid restrictions prevented us from carrying out street collections last year but we did manage to collect £4,428 through our "statics" in shopping centres and through online donations.
 We are extremely grateful to all of those who donated, and to Rushmoor Borough Council and the retailers who gave us permission to collect at their premises, notably B&Q, Costco and the Princes Mead Shopping Centre.

-On Christmas Eve, members of Farnborough Rotary Club who would normally have been out on the streets with the Christmas float collecting money for local charities were out on another mission.
+On Christmas Eve, members of the Club who would normally have been out on the streets with the Christmas float collecting money for local charities were out on another mission.
 In past years Kate Hayden, the licensee at the Snow Goose pub in Fernhill Road has provided a Christmas lunch at the pub for some elderly local people who are living on their own.
-This year with the Covid restrictions Kate provided instead a fish and chip supper for each recipient that was delivered to their own homes together with a Christmas card and present.
-Rotarians, some of whom are shown in the photo, joined forces with Kate’s other volunteers to deliver the meals and presents with a bit of Christmas cheer.
+This year, due to Covid restrictions Kate provided instead a fish and chip supper for each recipient.
+Our members assisted in delivering these meals to their homes together with a Christmas card and present.